Provide optimal shading

 Provide shading devices to manage daylight exposure that meet all of the following requirements:

-- Provide shading on all windows within all regularly occupied spaces within the building.
+- Provide shading on all windows within all regularly occupied spaces within the building(s) including tenant spaces.

 - Workspaces: which include workstations, flexible workspaces, individual offices, and circulation between workstations.
 Note that hallways, corridors, and elevator banks are not considered regularly occupied spaces.